 Read AmeriCorps’ Latest No FEAR Act Report

 - No FEAR Act report (FY 2021, Q3)

 - No FEAR Act report (FY 2021, Q4)

 Civil Rights and Workforce Diversity Policy

-Any AmeriCorps employee, former employee, or applicant for employment who believes they were discriminated against in violation of civil rights laws, regulations, or this policy or subject to reprisal for opposing discrimination or participating in discrimination complaint proceedings (e.g., as a complainant or witness) should raise their concerns with our Office of Civil Rights (OCR).
+Any AmeriCorps employee, former employee, or applicant for employment who believes they were discriminated against in violation of civil rights laws, regulations, or this policy, or subject to reprisal for opposing discrimination or participating in discrimination complaint proceedings (e.g., as a complainant or witness) should raise their concerns with our Office of Civil Rights (OCR).
 Discrimination claims should be brought to the attention of the OCR within 45 calendar days of the occurrence to be accepted for investigation in a formal complaint.